anagomesdesign/personal-page/README.md

   - For Example, if you want to import a file from `src/app/images/image.png` and you're in `src/app/pages/index.css`,<br/> `../` will take you to `src/app/` and then you can add `images/image.png`.<br/>
   The final path will be `../../images/image.png`.

+### Assignment 2

+- Created a component and receiving an error that it's not a JSX Element?
+  - Make sure you're returning a JSX element in your component.
+Ex:
+    ```tsx
+    export default function MyComponent() {
+      return (<div>Hello World!</div>)
+    }
+    ```

+- Still receiving an error that your component is not a JSX Element?
+  - Make sure you're following the correct React naming convention.
+    - The component name should start with a capital letter.
+Ex: `MyComponent` instead of `myComponent`.